typedb/typedb-docs/_09-query/04-delete-query.md

 [tab:end]
 </div>

-This deletes a particular `person` with the id of `V41016`.
+This deletes a particular instance of the `person` type with the id of `V41016`.

-## Deleting Instances of Relationship
+## Delete Instances of a Relationship Type
-To delete an instance of a relationship, similar to deleting an entity, we first `match` and then `delete`.
+To delete an instance of a relationship type, similar to deleting an entity type, we first `match` and then `delete`.

 <div class="gtabs dark" data-parse-to-html="true">